360 Km (linked with Cervinia and Valtournenche)

 The Findlerhof (findlerhof.ch), located at 2020m above sea level and accessed via Sunnegga or Winkelmatten also offers incredible food, with traditional Swiss and Italian specialities, and exceptional Matterhorn views.

-Chez Henini is a Zermatt institution, serving up the best lamb dishes in town in cosy chalet setting, you are also treated to a live performance by the restaurant’s owner Dan Daniell, who has a flare for the dramatic.
+Chez Henini is a Zermatt institution, serving up the best lamb dishes in town in a cosy chalet setting, you are also treated to a live performance by the restaurant’s owner Dan Daniell, who has a flair for the dramatic.

 Omni Restaurant – can be tricky to find, as the door is through a tunnel in the hillside, as it is perched high on the side of Zermatt village.
 It is as distinctly Swiss as it is cosmopolitan, using ingredients like quark, soy, Wagyu beef and guinea fowl.
 The contemporary decor and roaring fireplace make Omnia, a good spot for unwinding after hours outdoors.

 After Seven – sits in the effortlessly cool Heinz Julen designed Backstage hotel and is a distinguished restaurant with 2 Michelin Stars and 17 Gault Millau points.
-After Seven’s multiple award winning star cuisine involves a creative mix of locally inspired and worldly dishes, sometimes exotically infused, but always market fresh and seasonal.
+After Seven’s multiple award-winning star cuisines involves a creative mix of locally inspired and worldly dishes, sometimes exotically infused, but always market fresh and seasonal.

 The Summit Ski & Snowboard School (summitskischool.com) was the resort’s first British-run ski school offering private lessons or group classes with a maximum of six per group.

 Stoked (stoked.ch) was Zermatt’s first private ski school, established 25 years ago.
 It offers private lessons for adults including a special /beginners package’ and group or private lessons for kids.